kingakisielinska/kingakisielinska.github.io/docstwo/GitHub Pages/addingdocs.md

 # How to add documents to GitHub Pages?

-There are two options.
+There are two options for adding documents.
 First, you can add the file in your workspace in Visual Studio Code.
 The second option includes adding documents in github.com.

 ## Option one

 1. Open Visual Studio Code.
-2. In the nagivation bar, select **File**, and **Open Workspace**.
+2. Click **File** on the navigation bar, and **Open Workspace**.

    ![workspace](/assets/images/workspace.png)
 3. Open the workspace you want to add file to.